robfatland/reorganiseduponthefloor/git/README.md

 ## 2. The back-tick character

-This is very important (keyboard upper left: `) A single back-tick is used as a delimiter for code that remains inline with surrounding text.
+This is very important (keyboard upper left: \`) Of course to print that character I used the backslash to indicate *literal*: \\\`.
+A single back-tick is used as a delimiter for code that remains inline with surrounding text.
 For example this sentence has a `True` in it.